OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/V3/README.txt

   ```
   -------------------------

-7. Run `Local Debug` or `Provision` and `Deploy` again to make the changes take effect.
+7. To check the SSO app works as expected, run `Local Debug` in Visual Studio.
+Or run the app in cloud by clicking `Provision in the cloud` and then `Deploy to the cloud` to make the updates taking effects.

-Actions for Bot projects
+For Bot projects
-Note: This part is for `command and response bot`.
 -------------------------
 1. Update AAD app manifest
   A template of Azure AD app is provided in `TeamsFx-Auth/aad.manifest.template.json`.